verdaux/BookNotes/Fact Machine/Sapiens - 3.md

 - [ ] Idea of after death soul isn't mentioned in the old testament.
 It's adopted from Greek philosophy
 - [ ] 1572, Catholics vs Protestants
 - [ ] 1291, Crusaders vs Mamelukes
+- [ ] In 1492, there where no horses in America.
+- [ ] Indigenous horsemen were actually a product of a military and political revolution across North America's western plain in 17th and 18th centuries